m-castilla/blender/readme.rst

 I tried to reuse as much of compositor code as possible but in the end I almost changed everything, it's a very different approach from the previous compositor.
 So it could be said it's a new compositor system.

-Currently I'm adapting all image operations to this new system.
-Only the following nodes are implemented at the moment (don't try the others, don't work):

-- All input nodes (including Memory Cache)
-- All output nodes
-- All color nodes
-- All convert nodes
-- All filter nodes
-- From distort group: Scale and Translate nodes
-- All things from group and layout can be used too.

 These are some of the changes from the previous system (is explained from development point of view):

 About writing and reading pixels